fractureinc/claude-code-github-action/README.md

 ## How It Works

-1. The action is triggered when a comment with the appropriate prefix is detected on a PR
+1. The action is triggered when a comment with the appropriate prefix is detected (either on the PR or in code review)
-2. The action extracts the PR number and the user's query
+2. The action extracts the PR number, user's query, and (for code review comments) the file path and line number
 3. The repository is checked out to provide full code context
 4. Using GitHub CLI, the action fetches comprehensive information about the PR including:
    - PR metadata
    - List of files changed
    - Complete diff of all changes
+   - For code review comments, specific file content and context around the commented line
 5. This rich context is provided to Claude along with the user's query
 6. Claude processes the information and provides a helpful response
 7. For review mode: The response is posted as a comment on the PR
-8. For suggest mode: Claude formats responses as GitHub suggested changes that can be applied with one click
+8. For suggest mode: Claude formats responses with code suggestions in the PR comment
+9. For suggest-review mode: Claude creates true GitHub-compatible suggestions attached to specific lines of code

 ## Permissions